 All student interns should conduct themselves in a professional manner (dress, speech, etc.) at all times.
 Remember you are a student of Virginia Commonwealth University and your conduct will also reflect on the University.
 This is a good opportunity to showcase what VCU students have to offer the community.

-At some point during the internship you should submit a photo or two demonstrating your participation with the organization.
-Ideally these photos should feature you and/or supervisor and should identify the organization in some manner (for example: wearing a t-shirt, holding a logo, in front of a sign, at work, etc.) These photos may be used for promotional purposes by the SWS.
-Photos should be sent to the Internship Coordinator by the Final Deadline.
+At some point during the internship, you should submit a photo or two demonstrating your participation with the organization.
+Ideally these photos should feature you and/or your supervisor and identify the organization in some manner (for example: wearing a T-shirt, holding a logo, in front of a sign, at work, etc.) These photos may be used for promotional purposes by the School of World Studies.

-Each Fall semester we hold our annual Student Research Conference.
-During this conference an Internship Workshop session will be held.
-This will provide information to prospective future interns as well as give current interns a chance to informally share their internship experience.
+Each fall semester, we hold our annual Student Research Conference.
+During this conference, an internship workshop session is held.
+This session provides information to prospective future interns and also gives current interns a chance to informally share their internship experiences.
 Supervisors will also be invited.
-An Internship Workshop will also be held in the Spring semester.
+An internship workshop is also held each Spring semester.

 Log of Hours

-For each portfolio, be sure the supervisor signs your log of hours to verify the hours you have worked to date.
-Include the total hours completed on the Cover Page.
+For each portfolio, be sure the supervisor signs your log of hours [Google Sheet] to verify the hours you have worked to date.
+Include the total hours completed on the cover page.

 Midway through the semester you will submit a portfolio consisting of:

-- Log of Hours (Keep your original for your final portfolio)
+- Copy of your log of hours (keep your original for your final portfolio)

-- Copy of your Journal (Keep your original for your final portfolio) Organization Report (pages numbered!
-In target lang.)
+- Copy of your journal (keep your original for your final portfolio)

 At the end of your internship, you will turn in a portfolio consisting of: